samthebest/scala-build-files/scala-data-science-project/README.md

 # TODO

+Consider just using iScala, since plotting is a pain (it doesn't show underneath)

 1. update readme (use example python file instead of tick tick tick)
 2. Try using Scala to generate javascript

+3. Ditch WISP too, it's not actively developed and is just rather weird

 3. Get dockerfile to work so one need not screw up python or depend on install-scala-jupyter - DONE
 4. Get publish to work because load.jar doesn't seem to work
 5. update readme